themayankjha/themayankjha.github.io/_posts/2021-03-07-building-a-blog-jekyll.markdown

 But javascript being javascript scares me to death.
 I don't know why but javascript tends to be completely understandable and unintelligible at the same time.
 Hence this site uses the beloved ruby on rails' static site framework 'Jekyll'.

 ### Building the Site

 We need to set up the Ruby development environment with jekyll.
-Since I run Arch pacman is my pakage manager but for other you can easily substitite your own package manager.
+Since I run Arch's pacman is my pakage manager but for other you can easily substitite your own package manager.

-* Install Ruby and Dev packages and then Install Jekyll{% highlight text%}
+* Install Ruby and Dev packages and then Install Jekyll
+{% highlight sh%}
 $ sudo pacman -S ruby base-devel
 $ gem install jekyll bundler
 {% endhighlight %}
 * Clone the theme from [here](https://github.com/artemsheludko/galada.git)
-{% highlight text%}
+{% highlight sh%}
 $ git clone https://github.com/artemsheludko/galada.git
 {% endhighlight %}
 * Switch to the cloned folder and run the following
-{% highlight text%}
+{% highlight sh%}
 $ bundle install
 $ bundle update
 $ bundle exec jekyll serve --livereload